Anne Burns (linguist): SFL/genre theory

-Burns' edited book with Caroline Coffin, Analysing English in a global context (2001, Routledge), was part of a Masters in Education and Masters in Applied Linguistics Program offered respectively by the Open University (UK), and Macquarie University (Australia).
-It was adopted extensively by other university programs also as a book of readings.
+Burns's edited book with Caroline Coffin, Analysing English in a Global Context (2001, Routledge), was part of a Masters in Education and Masters in Applied Linguistics Program offered respectively by the Open University (UK) and Macquarie University (Australia).
+It was adopted by other university programs as a book of readings.

 In addition, with Helen Joyce, she adapted the three part Teaching-Learning Cycle (Callaghan and Rothery 1988) to a four part cycle relevant to TESOL (Hammond et al., 1992).
 With Jenny Hammond and Helen de Silva Joyce, she conducted two national AMEP projects on the teaching of speaking from a genre/SFL perspective in language classrooms.

 Action research

-Burns' books Collaborative action research for English language teachers (1999, CUP) and Doing action research: A guide for practitioners (2010, Routledge) are widely cited in the field of language teacher education.
+Burns's books Collaborative action Research for English Language Teachers (1999, CUP) and Doing Action Research: A Guide for Practitioners (2010, Routledge) are widely cited in the field of language teacher education.
 Her work in this area has had a major impact on the growth of the concept of language teacher research.
-Much of the action research she has conducted with teachers in Australia has included research on genre-based pedagogy/text-based syllabus design and the applications of SFL in the language classroom.
-She is much admired for her mentorship and engagement with teachers in action research: "her mentorship on the English Australia Action Research Project has helped front-line teachers change their attitudes and approaches in fundamental ways" (English Australia Journal 2017).
+Much of the action research she has conducted with teachers in Australia has included research on genre-based pedagogy/text-based syllabus design, and the applications of SFL in the language classroom.